Panel Presentation, March 26/12:30

 Ali Clift – Education & Outreach Coordinator, Cumberland County Soil & Water Conservation District

-The Cities of Portland and South Portland are teaming up with the Friends of Casco Bay and Cumberland County Soil & Water Conservation District to give you a comprehensive overview of the Cities’ pesticide ordinances and alternative land care practices that don’t require the use of synthetic pesticides.
+The Cities of Portland and South Portland are teaming up with Cumberland County Soil & Water Conservation District to give you a comprehensive overview of the Cities’ pesticide ordinances and alternative land care practices that don’t require the use of synthetic pesticides.